 RISK ASSESSMENT

 The following matrix shall be used to prioritise the implementation of control measures.
+In our attached hazard forms, we have included a frequency factor to help weight the risk score.

 Sailing and Sea Safety & Survival School Operating Procedureback to policies, procedures and forms

-© Mainstay Sailing 2018-2024 | all rights reserved
+© Mainstay Sailing 2018-2025 | all rights reserved